nylend95/Chess-old/README.md

 Chess game I develop as a challenge for myself (& Mikkel) with Java and JavaFX.

 Current known bugs and missing implementation:
-- AI needs to get a copy of board
-- If AI is white, nothing happens
-- Controls for starting new game and choosing players
+- Fix pawn attacks...
 - Test pawn and king
+- When AI vs. AI no board animation
+- Move backwards in history
+- Improve all tests
 - Selection of promotion type
-- Improve all tests
-- 50 moves without moving any pawn
-- 3 way stalemate
+- AI needs to get a copy of board